leonardr/botfriend/README.md

 and [Serial
 Entrepreneur](https://github.com/leonardr/botfriend/tree/master/sample-bots/serial-entrepreneur)
 have more complex generative logic, but they're still very simple `TextGeneratorBot`s.
-They don't keep track of any data outside of their core datasets.

 [I Am A
 Bot.
 AMA!](https://github.com/leonardr/botfriend/tree/master/sample-bots/ama)
 is a more complicated `TextGeneratorBot` that stores state between invocations to minimize load on the Twitter API.

-## Bots that post from a predefined list
+## Bots that know what they'll post in advance

-Instead of creating a new post every time it's time for the bot to act, you can list out all the things the bot should post ahead of time, and have the bot post off the list.
+Instead of creating a new post every time it's time for the bot to act, you can list out all the things the bot should post ahead of time, and have the bot post items off the list as appropriate.

 There are two ways to do this.
-If you're scripting a bot and you need posts to be published at specific dates and times, you can schedule posts.
+If you need posts to be published at specific dates and times, you can schedule posts with `ScriptedBot`.
 Most of the time, though, you need posts to be published at rough intervals but not at specific times.
-In that case, it's easier to create a backlog.
+In that case, it's easier to create a backlog and just subclass `BasicBot`.

 ### Bots that post from a backlog

-When you have a large number of posts and the exact timing isn't particularly important, the best thing to do is to dump all those posts into your bot's backlog.
+When you have a large number of posts and the exact timing isn't particularly important, the best thing to do is to create an empty subclass of `Bot` and use the command line to dump all those posts into your bot's backlog.
 Every time your bot is asked to post something, it will pick the top item off the backlog and send it to be published.